Five technologies are converging to transform the retail shopping experience forever.

-You put on your VR goggles, and appear in a virtual store.
+You put on your Virtual Reality goggles, and appear in a virtual store.
 Zero time to get there.
 No traffic, no parking hassles, no walking across the mall to get to the store.

 You enter YOUR personal clothing store.
 Everything in this store is your exact size.
 Everything fits.
 The store has every designer and every design on the planet.
 Forget “re”tail – this is “me”tail.

-Your friend, who you called a few minutes ago, joins you via their VR headset, and he or she sees everything you see.
+Your friend, who you called a few minutes ago, joins you via their Virtual Reality headset, and he or she sees everything you see.
 The experience is social and fun.